ngs-fzb/NTMseq/README.md

 ### Help

 Do you need help or have feature requests?
-Just drop me a mail @ mdiricks@fz-borstel.de
+Put your question/request in the issues tab on this page.

 ### Citation